 Event Tech Case Studies, Applications, Technologies

-Features of 3D Projection
+Features of 3D-Projection

-It is the perfect way to take your event to the next level and create something truly eye-catching and intrigue your target audience.
+3D-Projection requires highly technical and advanced Audio/Visual (AV) technology and equipment, as well as architectural integrity of the system.
+It is the perfect way to take events to the next level and create something truly eye-catching and intrigue target audiences.

-History of 3D
+History of 3D-Projection

-Types of 3D Projection
+Types of 3D-Projection

 Active 3D can be found on plasma, LCD, LED LCD, and all front and rear projectors for the home.